jess-of-the-woods/tid_til/notes/linuxTerminal.md

 `sudo` will just allow you superuser access for a single command.. e.g. `sudo apt-get install wine`.
 This is safer.
 The OS will remember your password for 15 minutes.
 If you haven't set up root account & password, you can log in as superuser with `sudo su` using just your user password.

-### Installing / Uninstalling / Updating / Managing Applications
+### installing / uninstalling / updating / managing applications

 `sudo apt-get install packagename`: Install a package/program